UCNot/churi/doc/schema.md

-# `application/uri-charge`
+# URI Charge Schema Processing

+Apart from including into URI, the [URI Charge] Notation can be used as a data interchange format.

-This MIME type is based on [URI Charge] Notation.
+The `application/uri-charge` MIME type is based on [URI Charge] Notation.
 It has fewer limitations though, as encoded messages are not meant to be part of URIs:

 - Any Unicode character allowed within `application/uri-charge`